My Ascot townhouse purchased as a home for myself and Ben was an off-market deal, facilitated through my agent network.

 Everyone needs to experience building at least once in their lives.

 I absolutely loved coming home to this property.
 Not only did I love living here, but the design, finish and end product ensured an instant equity gain.

 I learned you should always consider smart design and inclusions when building as it can make a huge difference to the value.

 It’s not what you know, it’s who you know.
 This saying rings true on so many levels, and particularly for me when it came to investing in property.
 Working in the real estate industry put me in prime position to spot potential deals before they even hit the market.
 One of these was a project my then partner and I worked on with a client of ours.
 Sydney based investors (your typical husband/wife team) had purchased an old Queenslander on a large sized block not too far from Gladstone’s CBD.
 We were managing the property for them and saw opportunity when the time came for them to sell.

-What we pitched to them was this… they continue to hold the property while we sought to acquire a material change of use which would render the block suitable for townhouse development.
+What we pitched to them was this… the Clients continue to hold the property while we sought to acquire a material change of use which would render the block suitable for townhouse development.
 We would pay for the council / application costs associated with the re-zoning and once the approval was achieved, we would on sell the property to a third party developer.
 Both parties would split the difference in profit 50/50.
 This difference being the amount of gain the property achieved from having being re-zoned for units.
 There was no risk to the clients because they were already holding the property, we were taking on the costs of the re-zoning and the worst case scenario was the material change was knocked back.
 Obviously our clients jumped at the opportunity.